ABOUT THE PROFESSIONAL DRIVING CONSULTANCY

 It can precisely record how to do the set-piece exercises of the RMS driving test (e.g. 3 point turns and reverse parallel parking).

-It both affirms and can challenge supervising drivers.
+The 3D WorkSheet both affirms and can challenge supervising drivers.

 Its use lets clients start learning once they sit in the PDC driver’s seat.